tpcarman/As-Built-Report/README.md

 ## Pre-requisites

-All scripts within this repository require [PScribo](https://github.com/iainbrighton/PScribo) developed by @iainbrighton
+All scripts within this repository require [PScribo](https://github.com/iainbrighton/PScribo)

 Other PowerShell modules and PSSnapins are dependant on which script you choose to run.